kaep/disys-mandatory2/README.md

 3. Run docker compose up

-Logs for each node is available within the individual containers via Logfile.txt, and can be viewed for example by running cat Logfile.txt from the CLI of a container.
+Logs for each node is available within the individual containers via Logfile.txt, and can be viewed for example by running "cat Logfile.txt" from the CLI of a container.

 Many commits, handle it